mdmtk/docs/edge/source/guide/csp/powerkey.md

   <tr>
     <td>Do not change</td>
     <td>"0"</td>
-	<td>This value (or the absence of this parm from the XML) will cause no changes to whether or not the Airplane Mode menu option appears on the Power Key Menu.</td>
+	<td>This value (or the absence of this parm from the XML) will cause no changes to whether or not Airplane Mode can be turned on or off from the Airplane Mode menu option in the Power Key Menu.</td>
   </tr>
   <tr>
     <td>Show Menu Option</td>
     <td>"1"</td>
-	<td>This value will cause the Airplane Mode Option to be shown in the Power Key Menu, if the Power Key Menu for the device supports this menu option.</td>
+	<td>This value will allow Airplane Mode to be turned on or off from the Airplane Mode Option in the Power Key Menu, if the Power Key Menu for the device supports this menu option.</td>
   </tr>
   <tr>
     <td>Do not show Menu Option</td>
     <td>"2"</td>
-	<td>This value will cause the Airplane Mode menu option to not be shown in the Power Key Menu.</td>
+	<td><p>This value will prevent Airplane Mode from being turned on or off from the Airplane Mode menu option in the Power Key Menu.</p><p><b>Note:</b> Depending on the device, this value may cause the Airplane Mode Option in the Power Key menu to be hidden.
+However, this value will always prevent the user from using this option in the Power Key Menu.</p></td>
   </tr>
 </table>
 </div>